Table of Contents

 By car, if you live in neighbouring countries, otherwise by plane.

-You can get to Trentino by train and the bus as well, but considering you will be needing a car to move around, it is the easiest to rent it straight away at the airport.
+You can get to Trentino by train and the bus as well, but considering you will be needing a car to move around, it is the easiest to rent it straight away from the airport.

 The list of airports you can fly into is quite overwhelming and most of them are just a few hours drive away from your hotel.